Azure/autorest.powershell/readme.md

   create-commands:
     input: add-apiversion-constant # brings the code-model-v3 with it.

+  create-virtual-properties:
+    input: create-commands

   # Choose names for everything in c#
   csnamer:
-    input: create-commands # and the generated c# files
+    input: create-virtual-properties # and the generated c# files

   # ensures that names/descriptions are properly set for powershell
   psnamer: